-Development and Family Studies student
+Human Development and Family Science

-UNT College of Education offers:
+UNT College of Education offers

-Opportunities to apply your classroom knowledge.
+- Opportunities to apply your classroom knowledge.
 You'll help real clients and families in innovative centers and clinics such as the Kristin Farmer Autism Center, the Child and Family Resource Clinic and the Center for Sport Psychology and Performance Excellence.

-A chance to make friends among an active network of student organizations.
+- A chance to make friends among an active network of student organizations.
 Groups include the Bilingual/ESL Student Organization, Leaders in Family Education, Pre-Physical Therapy Club and the Sports Marketing Association.